-After registering your domain name and setting up your webhosting account, the next step is to make your domain name available to all online users.
+After registering a domain name and setting up your webhosting account, the next step is to configure nameservers to connect your domain name with your web hosting.

 What Is A Domain Name Server And What Does It Do?